 The iPhone has changed a lot of things in the way we use mobile phones.
 For instance, before it came out, full websites couldn’t run on mobile phones.
 However, this wasn’t an overnight change.
 The first iPhone had a much slower internet than the one we have today.

 How many iPhones have been sold from 2007 till 2018?
-The answer is 2.2 billion.
-The later figures are not available as Apple stopped publishing data on iPhone sales after 2018.
+The answer is about 2.2 billion.
+The more recent figures are not available as Apple stopped publishing data on iPhone sales after 2018.

 (Business Insider) (ABC News)

 A surprising fact is that one of Apple’s founders was fired from the company at one point.
 In 1985, Apple’s board stripped Jobs of responsibility and gave him an office he considered unimportant.
 That is when Jobs left Apple and formed his startup company NeXT.

 However, Jobs returned in 1996 and became Apple’s CEO the very next year.
 This kind of a rise, fall, and return story is the one that Uber CEO Travis Kalanick was planning to do as well.
 Kalanick referred to this as “Steve Jobs-ing” it.

 15. Who owns the Apple company today?
 Tim Cook is the current Apple CEO.

 Cook became the company’s CEO in August 2011.
 Before taking the most important job in his career, he was responsible for Apple’s operations and worldwide sales, as well as end-to-end management of sales and supplies.